ilkkayli/Grid-Bot/README.md

 spacing_percentage: Defines spacing between grid levels, typically as a percentage of market price. leverage, margin_type, and other Binance futures-specific settings.
 ```
+If setting the leverage doesn't work for some reason, you can set it manually either through the browser or the Binance app.

 ## Setup Instructions
 Configure API keys for Binance in the bot’s environment.